Accessibility Statement for Comparative and international studies in primary education (E309)

 We strongly advise you to arrange a placement in a learning setting for children aged between 3 and 12 – for example a school, outdoor learning centre or museum – for at least 10 days to observe learning and teaching and gain exposure to a practice context, specifically when you study Blocks 4 and 5 (February— April).
 We will provide you with guidance on this.

-You’ll be required to design and undertake an interview for a practitioner, ideally based in your placement setting.
+You’ll be required to design and undertake an interview for an educational practitioner, ideally based in your placement setting.
 If you are unable to arrange a placement, you are still required to arrange to interview with a suitable practitioner.
 This can take place face to face, or via a voice or video call.